gregtozzi/w241_project/reports/README.md

 There are 23 bounce emails during the campaign.
-For this specific experiment, it would be more important to know the CACE (Complier Average Causual Effect) than ITT (Intended To Treat) effect.
+For this specific experiment, it would be more important to know the CACE (Complier Average Casual Effect) than ITT (Intended To Treat) effect.

     ##
     ## ATET subjects and senders